MrMDavidson/DSVR/README.md

 ## KNOWN LIMITATIONS

-1) Theoretical 100mbit/s - likely less due to RPi using USB bus.
-2) Cannot perform source-based VPN routing without removal of existing NAT boundary, so that real sources can be determined. (see WIKI for workaround)
+1) Cannot perform source-based VPN routing without removal of existing NAT boundary, so that real sources can be determined. (see WIKI for workaround)

 ## TESTED WITH